 Maintaining a healthy weight after being diagnosed with HIV can be difficult.
-Gaining weight is common: according to a recent survey of 129 myHIVteam members, 75 percent experienced weight gain post-diagnosis.
+Gaining weight is common: In a survey of 129 myHIVteam members, 75 percent aid they experienced weight gain post-diagnosis.

-In some cases, weight gain after HIV diagnosis occurs because of the antiretroviral therapy (ART) medications that are part of the care regimen for nearly every person with HIV/AIDS.
+In some cases, weight gain after an HIV diagnosis occurs because of the antiretroviral therapy (ART) medications that are part of the care regimen for nearly every person with HIV.

-While 78 percent of myHIVteam members surveyed believe that being at a healthy weight is important, maintaining a healthy body weight can be challenging.
-However, being overweight can impact your mental and physical health.
+All told, 78 percent of myHIVteam members surveyed believe that being at a healthy weight is important.
+Maintaining a healthy body weight can be challenging — but being overweight can impact your mental and physical health.

 The standard treatment for HIV is antiretroviral therapy.
-While these medications are highly effective when it comes to managing HIV, some have been associated with significant weight gain.
-People with HIV who take these treatments may gain weight up to three times faster than those who are HIV-negative.
+Although these medications are highly effective for managing HIV, some of them have been associated with significant weight gain.
+People with HIV who use these treatments might gain weight up to three times faster than those who are HIV-negative.

 Medical researchers are not entirely sure why certain ART medications cause weight gain.
 However, research indicates that it may be connected to HIV-related immune system changes.
 According to a study by the National Institute of Allergy and Infectious Diseases, people with higher levels of immune system activation were found to gain more weight on ART.

-Additionally, people whose immune systems were more active when starting ART have been found to gain more weight while on antiretroviral drugs than those who had less active immune systems at the start of treatment.
-This was found to be true even when ART was successful in lowering immune system activity.
+Additionally, people whose immune systems were more active when starting ART have been found to gain more weight using the drugs, compared to those who had less active immune systems at the start of treatment.
+This was found to be true even in cases when ART was successful in lowering immune system activity.

-Some people with HIV experience lipodystrophy or “hard belly” — a buildup of fat in the abdomen.
+Some people with HIV experience lipodystrophy or “hard belly”, a buildup of fat in the abdomen.
 Lipodystrophy refers to an abnormal loss or gain of visceral adipose fat (the hard fat that accumulates around the organs in the midsection).
-Lipodystrophy can be a side effect of HIV medications, but now it is less common.
-It may also be the result of HIV’s effect on metabolism.
+Lipodystrophy can be a side effect of HIV medications, but now it is overall less common and may also be the result of HIV’s effect on metabolism.

 Unexpected and significant weight gain can have a number of impacts on your overall well-being.
 This includes your emotional health.